Tag Archives: Sha-La Music

 For years I’ve felt like the lone voice talking about rock’n’roll.
 That’s been changing as the term “rock’n’roll” has been making quite a comeback.
 People are talking about it more and it makes me feel like I might just have had some kind of effect, even if by only putting it out in the universe watching it come back like an echo.
 That’s cool in my book.

 Since RnR is back in the collective conscience I thought it would be a perfect time to reintroduce my version of it by releasing Rock’n’Roll 4 The Soul.
 At the core of this album are 6 songs which were recorded just to see what would be created.
 Something good?
 Something worth pursuing further?
 A cool hobby to take up and have some fun with?
 That’s about as far as it went.
 I was managing and producing The Discontent, who I felt were THE perfect band for the time.
-I also started my record label Sha-La Music for their music.
+I also started my record label Sha-La Music to release their music.
 So, I was very involved, if you follow.

 Jessie, Robert, Tommy & Eric